hcbaker/Puwr/README.md

 `pip install netaddr paramiko`

 ![example](https://github.com/Xeonrx/Puwr/blob/main/img/example.PNG)
+>Here I scanned devices and checked which ones has port 80 and 443 open to target web applications.

+# Port Scanning
+As mentioned earlier a few times, you can now not only discover hosts, but also scan them for open ports.<br />
+This can be used to find an attack vector on devices running an accessable service.
+By default, ports will not be scanned, but you can use the `--scan` flag, and add the port numbers you'd like to scan.<br />
+Keep in mind however, that port scanning does take a good bit of additional time to complete.
+**PORT SCANNING ONLY WORKS ON MACHINES WITH PYTHON 3 INSTALLED FOR NOW**

 # Showcases
 Here are some sources that have showcased Puwr, and I wanted to give a thanks to them!</br>